yaroslavyaroslav/OpenAI-sublime-text/README.md

 ```

 ### Setup alternative (OpenAI compatible) API
 If using other LLM, that have OpenAI compatible API, like Ollama, you need to change some settings.
-First, you have to set correct `"url"` to point to API (for example `"localhost:11434"` for Ollama running on localhost) and set `"https": false`, if service is not accessible through HTTPS.
-Then you have to set `"token"` (even if it is not required.
+First, you have to set correct `"url"` to point to API (for example `"http://localhost:11434"` for Ollama running on localhost).
+Then you have to set `"token"` (even if it is not required by API.
 It can be any string longer than 10 characters).
 And finally, tweak `"completions"` to use models, you want.
 Then everything should work just normal.

 ## Disclaimers